gmnge/rsu_monitoring_emulator/README.md

 pip install -r requirements.txt
 ```

-Finally, start the Flask internal server by running the following command:
+Finally, start the Flask internal debug server by running the following command:

 ```shell
 python3 main.py
 ```

-... or either use the flags --debug to enable debug messages and --reset to reset the database.
+... or either use the flag --reset to reset the database.

 The application will be available at http://localhost:8000.